Reading time: 9 min.

 What happens if you don’t wash your hair for 3 weeks?

 Not washing your hair for three weeks or more will result in a buildup of oil, grease, and hair products on your scalp.
-This is a reason why your hair looks greasy and may make your scalp feel tender, itchy, and even painful.
-You may find your scalp hurts more when you move your hair.
+This can make your hair look greasy and may make your scalp feel tender, itchy, and even painful.

-This image shows the difference in buildup after a week of not washing your hair, and daily washing:
+This image shows the difference in buildup after a week of not washing your hair vs daily washing:

 However, there’s currently no evidence that this removes scalp buildup effectively, or that it’s better for your hair and scalp than regular shampoo.